ContentSquare/readapt/CONTRIBUTING.md

 Before continuing, please read our [Contributor Code of Conduct](./CODE_OF_CONDUCT.md) to make our community respectful and welcoming for everyone.

-In this guide, you'll find helpful information on how to create issues, setup your development environment, and understand technology stack used in the Readapt project.
+In this guide, you'll find helpful information on how to create issues, setup your development environment, and understand the technology stack used in the Readapt project.

 ## 1. Opening an issue